ROSEN, A LEADING LAW FIRM, Encourages Pacira BioSciences, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – PCRX

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Pacira BioSciences, Inc. (NASDAQ: PCRX) between August 2, 2023 and August 8, 2024, both dates inclusive (the “Class Period”).
-A lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than March 14, 2025.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Pacira BioSciences, Inc. (NASDAQ: PCRX) between August 2, 2023 and August 8, 2024, both dates inclusive (the “Class Period”), of the important March 14, 2025 lead plaintiff deadline.

 SO WHAT: If you purchased Pacira securities during the Class Period, you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.